Sample-path large deviations for a class of heavy-tailed Markov additive processes

 \subsection{One-sided large deviations}

 We first consider the case where $B_1$ is nonnegative.
-To deal with the dependence structure of the Markov chain within the regeneration cycle, we consider in this section the $M_1'$ topology.
-To be precise, define the extended completed graph $\Gamma_\xi'$ of $\xi$ by
+To deal with the dependence structure of the Markov chain within the regeneration cycle, we consider in this section the space $\mathbb D = \mathbb D [0,1]$, consisting of real-valued functions with domain $[0,1]$ which are right-continuous with left limits.
+We endow $\mathbb D$ with the $M_1'$ topology.
+To describe this topology in detail, let $\xi \in \mathbb D$ and define the extended completed graph $\Gamma_\xi'$ of $\xi$ by